YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Introduction

 \section{Introduction}

-In United States (US) agriculture, labor shortage is one of the biggest problem \cite{richards2024labor, karan2021resilience} , and automation and robotics have been instrumental in reducing labor efforts and enhancing crop production \cite{vasconez2019human, grieve2019challenges}.
-For example, precision planting systems automate seed placement with exact spacing and depth \cite{khadatkar2021development}, optimizing growth conditions and reducing the need for manual labor.
-Likewise, robotic weed control systems identify and eliminate weeds without human intervention, using advanced sensors and precise application of herbicides or mechanical removal techniques \cite{wu2020robotic, upadhyay2024advances}.
-Furthermore, in harvesting, autonomous combine harvesters and fruit-picking robots increase efficiency by performing tasks faster and with greater accuracy than human workers \cite{xiao2024review, fei2021co}.
-Similarly, automated irrigation systems use weather forecasts and soil sensors to regulate water delivery, minimizing wastage and labor associated with manual watering \cite{gutierrez2013automated}.
+Labor shortages continue to present significant challenges in U.S. agriculture, prompting the need for advancing automation and robotics solutions to minimize the dependence on manual labor and enhance crop production \cite{richards2024labor, karan2021resilience}.
+Technologies such as precision planting systems automate seed placement with exact spacing and depth \cite{khadatkar2021development}, optimizing growth conditions and reducing the need for manual labor.
+Similarly, robotic weed control systems commercialized in recent years use advanced sensors and precise application/weeding techniques to identify and eliminate weeds without human intervention \cite{wu2020robotic, upadhyay2024advances}.
+Researchers and technology companies are also developing fruit-picking robots with capabilities to harvest crops such as apples and citrus as fast or faster than human pickers and with greater accuracy \cite{xiao2024review, fei2021co}.